kubernetes/ingress-nginx/docs/examples/customization/custom-errors/README.md

 ## Customized default backend

 First, create the custom `default-backend`.
 It will be used by the Ingress controller later on.
+To do that, you can take a look at the [example manifest](https://github.com/kubernetes/ingress-nginx/blob/main/docs/examples/customization/custom-errors/custom-default-backend.yaml) in this project's GitHub repository.

 ```
 $ kubectl create -f custom-default-backend.yaml